 In summary I am a qualified integrative psychotherapist, analytic hypnotherapist, counsellor, mindfulness practitioner, life coach, complementary medicine practitioner and holistic therapy practitioner specialising in integrative body-mind complex trauma, grief and PTSD therapy in Edinburgh and online.

 I maintain registration on at least one Professional Standards Authority Accredited Register at any time.
-The PSA AR system is the “Right Touch” Regulation system in the UK, and if a practitioner is registered on an Accredited Register, then you know they have evidenced their qualifications, fitness to practice, ethical monitoring and other standards to protect the public.
-Currently my main registration is with the PSA AR held by the Complementary and Natural Healthcare Council, under the discipline of Hypnotherapy.
+The PSA AR system is the "Right Touch" Regulation system in the UK, and if a practitioner is registered on an Accredited Register, then you know they have evidenced their qualifications, fitness to practice, ethical monitoring and other standards to protect the public.
+Currently my main registration for clinical work is with the PSA AR held by the Complementary and Natural Healthcare Council, under the discipline of Hypnotherapy.

 I work from private offices located in Central Edinburgh, just off the main shopping street, and on the tram, bus and rail routes.
 I also work online using Google Meetings.

 Specialist Trauma Therapy incorporating mind, body, well being, social, interpersonal and education.
 Main therapy models include psychotherapy, somatic processing and psycho-education.
 Certified Clinical Specialist.
 Located in Central Edinburgh.

 It is a challenge to find the right therapist, especially when complex trauma means you need more than just a standard counsellor or mental health professional.
 Finding a specialist traumatologist providing integrative psychotherapy and other therapies to address complex PTSD or abuse is not easy.
 You have made contact with a specialist service and I hope I can help you heal, process and move forward to reach your true life potential